ossimlabs/omar-docs-old/README.md

 ## checkout.sh
 This file will cycle through all apps, checking out the docs folder from each repository.
 If the app folder already exists any updates to the repository will be pulled.

+## config.sh
+This file will pull the grails-app/conf/application.yml file and paste it into the configuration section of the install-guide.

 ## home-page.sh
 This file will cycle through all the apps, building a "guides" table.
 If a particular guide is present for an app, a link will be provided, otherwise it will be left blank.